How much time you will face depends on the charges that were noted in the formal complaint the officer submitted to the court.

 Maximum: A maximum sentence represents the outer limit of a punishment, beyond which a convicted person may not be held in custody.

 Displayed below is a chart depicting the next stages of your case.
 It is important to understand that no two cases are ever the same.
-A Good attorney should be able to look at this chart and give you estimates, not guarantees as to how long each stage will take and the best strategy moving forward.
+A Good Criminal Defense Attorney should be able to look at this chart and give you estimates, not guarantees as to how long each stage will take and the best strategy moving forward.
+When you speak to a Criminal Defense Lawyer about your case, it would be good to ask about all the stages of your case early on before court so that you know what to expect.
+Whether you have a DUI, Theft, Burglary, Assault, Shoplifting, Firearm, or other charge, rest assured, your best option is to remain silent, speak to a qualified criminal defense attorney and act fast.
+The earlier we can intervene on your behalf, the better the outcome for you.